My Principles So Far

 Action/Purpose

-Be as precise and brief as possible, and choose brevity over precision unless it needs it.
+Be as precise and brief as possible, and only prioritize precision when it needs it.

-Success requires focus, failure, accepting failure, learning from failure, fixing what you broke, and trying again.
+Success requires focus, failure, accepting failure, learning from failure, forgiving yourself, fixing what you broke, and trying again.

 Details define all results, and theories never fully capture details.

-The only constant in life is change, so life requires endless rework, and this is inherently humbling.
+Life’s only constant is change, which requires endless rework, which is always humbling.

 The deepest meaning we can find comes from loving God, others, and ourselves, in that order.
-However, most people would rather not hear this.
+This is much harder than it sounds.

-We only find meaning in something when we like something about it, even if it’s that thing’s absence.
+Things have meaning through us liking something about it, even if it’s its absence.

 Interaction

-All conflicts start in human minds, so good conflict resolution always involves self-awareness, reasonable expectations, and clear communication.
+All conflicts start in the mind, so good conflicts always resolve with self-awareness, reasonable expectations, and clear communication.

-People are always more important than things, and an information shortage always makes other people more important than you.
+People are always more important than things, and your information shortage makes other people’s thoughts more important than yours.

 Everyone else knows things you don’t.

-When you’re not sure what other people are thinking, bet on their goodness.
-It’s the moral high ground and provokes them to be their best selves.
+When you’re not sure what other people think, bet on goodness.
+It’s the moral high ground, provokes them to their best selves, and you won’t usually get in trouble for it.

 Those who live by litigation die by litigation.

-The large print hides what the small print can take away.
+The large print gives what the small print takes.

 For every action, there is an equal and opposite criticism.